 After you have created some content (eg. a webpage) you might want to upload it to the site.

-Before you can use this site, you have to sign-up for a new portfolio site.
+Before you can upload anything, you must first create a site.
+So, first register for a new portfolio site.

 These are the basic steps you should take.
 Each step is described in detail below.